What-Should-I-Eat/WSIE/ReadMe.md

 `userModel.js` also contains a helper method for password validation.

 ### Server Setup
 `server.js` and `app.js` set up middleware and provide logic for connection to the database.
-The server also contains `userModel.js`, which defines the collection Users in MongoDB, and `endpoints.js`, which define the endpoints of the application and associated logic of the server.

 ## Database
 The database is a NoSQL MongoDB called `WSIE` (What Should I Eat?).
 It contains one collection called `Users`, which contains all data associated with registered users of the application.